How to Prepare for FSMA Compliance Audits

 FSMA regulations cover both human and animal food across the supply chain, including contract food services.

 Under FSMA rules, businesses operating in the food industry should implement risk-based preventive controls and conduct hazard analysis.
-These will ensure regulatory compliance and public health.
+These help maintain regulatory compliance and protect public health.

 What to Expect During an FSMA Compliance Audit

-Prepare for a detailed review of your entire operation, from how you receive food products to how you store, prepare, and serve them.
+Prepare for a detailed review of your entire operation, from how you receive food products to how you store, produce, and serve them.

 FSMA audits can be scheduled or unannounced, and they may vary depending on your business model.
 Some inspections are routine, while others are triggered by complaints, previous violations, or random selection.